meypod/al-azan/README.md

 ## LICENSE

 No one is allowed to make any derivitive work that contains any in-app purchases or ads.
+Anything else should follow the license mentioned in the `LICENSE` file.

-May Allah punish you if you do.
-Anything else is fine, but It would be better to contribute to this project to make it better.
+At the end It would be better to contribute to this project to make it better.